 Sean has served on the Board of Directors of the Society of Clinical Psychology and as a President of an American Psychological Association Section.
 He has also participated in many other volunteer roles over the years.

 Throughout Sean’s career as a psychologist, he’s been reimagining how to share psychology more effectively.
 In 2012, Sean published The Mind Master’s Silent Journey, A 21-Day Roadmap to Becoming Expert in Your Chosen Life, and created The 21-Day Mind Master Programs and the #1 iPad self-help books app, The Mind Master’s Map.
 In 2015, he published Be Your Purpose: Ten Science-based Steps to Feeling & Performing Your Best.
 Recently, Sean published Relationship Booster in the App Store and Google Play.

-In a quiet office in a peaceful space in Presidio of San Francisco, I often begin therapy after the workday has ended for much of the city.
+In a quiet office in a peaceful space, I often begin therapy after the workday has ended for much of the city.
 It is not for everyone.
 But, some people find it a welcome change to usual business hours.

 Evening therapy hours grew from both a recognition that it is not easy for many professionals to do therapy during the workday, as well as from research findings indicating that the end of the day triggers a sequence of important natural signals to our hard-wired (and often over-activated) biology.
 A barrage of naturally occurring chemical messengers remind our body that it’s time to retreat from the high-alert settings of the typical day.
 The biological settling process that ensues encourages our daily mental pace to slow down.
 Many people find that this process enables them to hear themselves with increased sensitivity.